 The GOV.UK Prototype team will review your request and get back to you in 2 working days.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 GDS is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-The Prototype Kit website at https://govuk-prototype-kit.herokuapp.com is partially compliant with the Web Content Accessibility Guidelines (WCAG) version 2.1 AA standard, due to the non-compliances listed below.
+The Prototype Kit website at https://govuk-prototype-kit.herokuapp.com is fully compliant with the Web Content Accessibility Guidelines (WCAG) version 2.1 AA standard.

 How this website has been tested for accessibility